 - The engineering solutions are efficient, cost-effective, robust, and replicable to other projects.

-- The engineering exhibits sustainable qualities at a broad level:
+- The engineering exhibits sustainable qualities at a broad level, minimizing effects on the natural environment.

 - The project achieves a high standard of excellence and quality in its realization.